 Clément Bugnon (choreographer & dancer)

-Sandy Flinto (concept, installation & photographer)
+Sandy Flinto (concept, installation, video & photography)

-Pierrick Grobéty (concept, installation & music)
+Pierrick Grobéty (concept, installation, video & music)